department-of-veterans-affairs/vets-website/content/pages/pension/eligibility.md

 #### Who’s covered?

-Veterans
+Veterans.

-If you’re an unmarried surviving spouse or an unmarried child of a deceased Veteran with wartime service, please check our Survivors Pension page to see if you qualify for pension benefits.
+If you’re a surviving spouse or a child of a deceased Veteran with wartime service, please check our Survivors Pension page to see if you qualify for pension benefits.
 [Learn more about the Survivors Pension program](/pension/survivors-pension/).

 </div>